sinch/ios-proximity-tutorial/readme.md

 Easy! (all we're doing is saying that the newFriends class conforms to the delegate protocol)

 Now you will see a heap of new warnings to let us know that we haven’t yet implemented the delegate methods, don’t worry as that’s our next step.

+If you're struggling with the delegate concept, here's a quick example.
+	Imagine you ask your friend Joe how much he likes using Sinch, obviously he likes it a lot but he has no way of getting the information to you.
+In this scenario a delegate would be used, the delegate would wait for Joe to say how much he enjoyed it and then bring the information back and take any neccessary action based on the reply.

 Here’s all the delegate methods we need to implement with a brief description of each below.